DmitryFromNovo/DmitryFromNovo/README.md

-# Dmitry Dremin from Novosibirsk
+# Maxim Dislecsic from Novosibirsk

 <!--
 **DmitryFromNovo/DmitryFromNovo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.